 - Students from a minority ethnic background.

 - Students who are LGBTQ+.

 Why are these strategies so important for students?

 For many students from disadvantaged backgrounds, widening participation strategies are crucial in allowing them to access and succeed in higher education.
-The specific needs of underrepresented students can range from financial support to emotional support and encouragement, and can only be met through a continuously proactive approach from higher education institutions.
+Their needs can range from financial support, to emotional support and encouragement, and can only be met through a continuously proactive approach from higher education institutions.
 This proactive approach should focus on student attendance, retention, wellbeing and success.

 How can HEI’s support ‘Widening Participation’?

 Universities and Colleges play one of the most important roles in widening participation as they can directly influence student access to education, student support within education and student success from education.
 Before attending HE, widening participation assistance can come in the form of Scholarships, Grants and Bursaries offered by HEI’s.
 Potential students should find it easy to access support and information regarding available courses and application processes.

 Once students have applied, HEI’s should aim to immediately identify and reach out to underrepresented or at-risk students to assist in their adjustment to HE and to ensure they are aware of the supports available to them.